erakash17/AssignmentsCPP-QT/README.md

 8) Finding the MAC and IP Address of system.
 9) Basics commands are for connection of system to device .
 10) Also how to run the Application from Device.
+11) Check out the process for downloading mfgTool in Device.